 Here's a few SUPER tips for surviving the Super Bowl party.
 I'll bet if you follow them, you won't be upset.

 Utilize the Under: under-sized portion size, that is.
 You don't need to load up your plate, especially if you're planning to return for more.
 Just take a little bit of your favorites and eat slowly.
 If you're still hungry, opt for more vegetables or fruit.Push the Potables: as in push them away.
-A beer or two is fine (here's some nutritional information for beer), but more than that can add extra calories you don't need and may lead to an unwanted hangover the next day.
+A beer or two is fine, but more than that can add extra calories you don't need and may lead to an unwanted hangover the next day.
 Getting a little tipsy may result in you giving up your guard and going for more food.
 Drink water between your adult beverages to slow down your alcohol consumption.

 Enjoy the Exotics: why fill up on tortilla chips you can buy at any convenience store?
 Look for interesting foods that you don't get to eat very often, like lamb sliders.
 Maybe offer up some baked blue corn tortilla chips and fresh salsa or tarot root chips.